Skip to content

 When using a kenzan, hold the flower or branch by its end and gently insert into the needle of the kenzan.

-4. Using a long flower or branch in a vase
+4. Placing a long flower or branch in a vase

-A special technique is required to insert long branches and flowers at an angle into a deep vase.
-This technique was probably the most interesting (and most difficult) method for all of us.
+Inserting long branches and flowers at an angle into a deep vase requires a special technique—one that was arguably the most fascinating (and challenging) method we learned.

-As you cannot set a flower or branch on an angle in a vase, you need to bend the stem or branch so that it bends against the inner wall of the vase and protrudes out on an angle from the opening of the vase.
-See Part-3 of this blog for more details.
+Since you can’t simply set a flower or branch at an angle in a vase, you’ll need to bend the stem or branch so it rests firmly against the inner wall of the vase.
+This allows it to protrude at the desired angle from the vase’s opening.

 On to the Next Stage

-Seeing all of us slightly overwhelmed by the abundance of information, Matsuki sensei kindly suggested, "Why don't we just give it a try?"
+Seeing everyone slightly overwhelmed by the abundance of information, Matsuki sensei kindly smiled and said, "Why don't we just give it a try?"

-Follow us to the second part of this blog to see how our arrangements turned out and read about what we each discovered after a wonderful and challenging experience with ikebana.
+Join us in Part 2 of this blog to see how our arrangements turned out and to read about the insights we gained from this wonderful—and at times challenging—experience with ikebana.

 Leave a comment